chantastic/batman-touch/README.md

 ## Batman Touch

-No bullshit.
-This script patches jQuery Mobile touch events into Batman.js.
+No bullshit:  This script patches jQuery Mobile touch events into Batman.js.

 ### What you need
 - [Batman.js](https://github.com/batmanjs/batman)